mjmenger/bigip-bluegreen/BLUEGREENSETUP.md

 ```

 ### Make additional RAM available to restjavad
 Because of the volume and occasional complexity of control plane traffic of this use-case, it is necessary to [provide additional memory to the restjavad process](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/best-practices.html#increase-the-restjavad-memory-allocation).
-If you already have this value set to a larger value than 1000, do not adjust it downward.
+Note: If you already have this value set to a larger value than 1000, do not adjust it downward.
 ```http
 PATCH https://serveraddress/mgmt/tm/sys/db/provision.extramb
 Authorization: Basic admin adminpassword